-On occasion, influential Justices and the Court as a whole have said that fundamental rights qualify as such largely because of their origins in Anglo-American traditions, understood at a level of considerable specificity.7 Chief Justice Rehnquist's opinion for the Court in Glucksberg8 draws upon this theme, though Justice O'Connor's separate and narrower opinion places its status into
+On occasion influential Justices and the Court as a whole have said that fundamental rights, under the due process clause, qualify as such largely because of their origins in Anglo-American traditions, understood at a level of considerable specificity.
+This was a theme of Chief Justice Rehnquist's opinion for the Court in Glucksberg, though Justice O'Connor's separate and narrower opinion draws its status into doubt.
+A central goal of due process traditionalism is to discipline judicial discretion and to draw on views that are time-honored and therefore unlikely to be idiosyncratic.